 All statements in this annual report that are not statements of either historical fact or current facts are "forward-looking statements" within the meaning of the United States Private Securities Litigation Reform Act of 1995.
+The Private Securities Litigation Reform Act of 1995 provides safe harbor protections for forward-looking statements in order to encourage companies to provide prospective information about their business.
 We desire to take advantage of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and are issuing this cautionary statement in connection therewith.
 The disclosure and analysis set forth in this annual report includes underlying assumptions, expectations, projections, objectives, goals, intentions and beliefs about future events or performance in a number of places, particularly in relation to our operations, cash flows, financial position, plans, strategies, business prospects, changes and trends in our business and the markets in which we operate.
 These statements are intended as forward-looking statements.
-In some cases, predictive, future-tense or forward-looking words such as "believe," "intend," "anticipate," "continue," "possible," "hope," "estimate," "project," "predict," "forecast," "plan," "target," "seek," "potential," "may," "might," "will," "likely to," "view,""would," "could," "should" and "expect" and other similar expressions are intended to identify forward-looking statements, which are statements other than statements of historical facts, but are not the exclusive means of identifying such statements.
-In addition, we and our representatives may from time to time make other oral or written statements which are forward-looking statements, underling in our periodic reports that we file with the Securities and Exchange Commission ("SEC"), other information sent to our security holders, and other written materials.
+In some cases, predictive, future-tense or forward-looking words such as "believe," "intend," "anticipate," "continue," "possible," "hope," "estimate," "project," "predict," "forecast," "plan," "target," "seek," "potential," "may," "might," "will," "likely to," "view," "would," "could," "should" and "expect" and other similar expressions are intended to identify forward-looking statements, which are statements other than statements of historical facts, but are not the exclusive means of identifying such statements.
+In addition, we and our representatives may from time to time make other oral or written statements which are forward-looking statements, including in our periodic reports that we file with the Securities and Exchange Commission ("SEC"), other information sent to our security holders, and other written materials.

 All forward-looking statements involve risks and uncertainties and readers should not place undue reliance on them.
 The occurrence of the events described, and the achievement of the expected results, depend on many events, some or all of which are not predictable or within our control.
 Actual results may differ materially from expected results.

-Forward-looking statements include, but are not limited to, such matters as:
+In addition, important factors that, in our view, could cause actual results to differ materially from those discussed in the forward-looking statements include but are not limited to: